chef-boneyard/chef-rfc/rfc015-powershell-dsc-resources.md

 end
 ```

-If you use `dsc_script` or `dsc_mof`, it's actually less likely that you'll directly embed the explicity PowerShell or MOF code
+If you use `dsc_script` or `dsc_mof`, it's actually less likely that you'll directly embed the explicitly PowerShell or MOF code
 in a recipe, and more likely that you already have PowerShell or MOF file artifacts that you'd like to re-use, like so:

 ```ruby